nyusterndatabootcamp/book/py-fun2.md

 That's another way to get information about a method: try it and see what happens.

-**Digression.**  We're trying to keep this simple, but we also want it to be accurate, so let us be more careful with the term **method**.
-Needless to say, this is **mtwn**.
+**Digression.**  We're trying to keep this simple, but we also want it to be accurate.
 Tab completion gives us a list of two things:  *attributes* (properties of the object) and *methods* (essentially functions with different syntax).
-The distinction isn't important to us, although we can tell a method because it comes with parentheses `()` (just like functions).
+The distinction isn't important to us, although a method requires the use of parentheses `()` (just like functions); attributes do not.
+How to tell which is which...some of our teams approach is to try both and see what happens.

 **Example.** Set `firstname = 'Chase'`.
 The method `lower` converts it to lower case.
 If we type `firstname.lower` into the object inspector, we see that it comes with parentheses for additional inputs.
 So we type `firstname.lower()` into a code cell.
 The response is `'chase'`.
 The parentheses are there to provide additional inputs -- arguments, we call them.
 Without the parentheses, it doesn't work.